AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-server.md

 ---
 id: zeuz-server
-title: Zeuz Server
+title: ZeuZ Server
 sidebar_label: Introduction
 ---

-Zeuz Server is the web application - used to create test cases and manage them.
+ZeuZ Server is the web application - used to create test cases and manage them.
 Its also a complete Project Management suite, ideal for managing the lifecycle of a software project, otherwise known as Software Development Lifecycle (SDLC).
 Some of the features include -